omega8cc/boa/docs/AEGIR2BOA.md

   core version now (it previously read only D7's `bootstrap.inc` location and graded D6 as `?`).

+Re-run in full on **2026-08-25** as an OS × Percona matrix on published tool bytes (record: boa-testing `tier3/results/A2B-MX-2026-08-25.md`), the first complete suite after ~130 commits to the toolset and the tree: the Debian 11 estate (MariaDB 10.5; mixed D6 + D7 with two real-LE HTTPS sites and a D9 composer platform, seven sites) adopted per-site into a Percona 5.7 target AND into a Percona 8.4 target; the Ubuntu 22.04 estate (PPA PHP 7.4, distro MySQL 8.0, four D7 sites, two on LE) adopted into a Percona 8.4 target per-site AND by db-import (12-step import, identity surgery asserted, full two-box revert with the orphan-vhost cleanup), and refused by `check` against a Percona 5.7 target exactly as the DB-parity gate promises (exit 1, `DB_PARITY=REFUSED`, route blanked); both stage-1 flips green on both include layouts (a2enconf and the deb bare symlink), every site's HTTP and HTTPS response matching its baseline at every transition.
+The matrix found the one cell no earlier drill had visited, **D6 on a Percona 8.4 target**: site users were minted `caching_sha2_password` and PHP 5.6's mysqli aborts at the greeting, so both D6 sites served 503 while the pre-fix import counted them adopted (exit 0; only the proxy gate refused).
+Fixed the same day (aegir2boa 31723df = boa-private eff026d22):
+D6 users pinned native at DB land, a serve-probe equality gate, exit-code honesty; re-verified on the republished bytes (stage2 md5 1ae65afc) with a fresh pair — db-import on 8.4 green, and the D6 per-site leg both ways: the stock `authentication_policy` target FAILS the site loudly with the users verifiably pinned, and the my.cnf remedy applied verbatim flips both D6 sites to 200 with the re-import landing clean.
+The server-side half is the *Prerequisites* bullet on native auth; BOA sets it on Percona 8.4 (D-015).

 Which leaves, honestly:

 - **The HTTPS story is drilled end to end, and its certificate step is